riseagainX/orm_demo/NOTES/project-documentation/01-project-overview.md

-# DBS Bank Homepage API - Complete Project Overview
+ Ho

 ## 🎯 Project Purpose

-**DBS Bank Homepage API** is a RESTful backend application that powers an e-commerce platform for digital gift vouchers and rewards.
+omepage API** is a RESTful backend application that powers an e-commerce platform for digital gift vouchers and rewards.
 The system allows users to browse brands, products, apply promotions, manage shopping carts, and place orders with coupon support.

 ---